eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 regions, or one Relying Party Instance for natural persons' Wallet Instances and a separate Relying Party Instance for legal persons' Wallet Instances.
-In each use case, a User will authenticate the relevant Relying Party Instance that has contacted him during the session.
+In each use case, a User will authenticate the relevant Relying Party Instance that has contacted him/her during the session.

 When a Relying Party requests a User to release some attributes from their Wallet Instance, the User SHALL be able to trust that they are